brianmichaelanderson/QueueBoard/docs/part1-plan.md

        - [ ] 5.7 Avoid leaking secrets / redaction
           - Strip or redact sensitive info from `ProblemDetails` in non-development environments; ensure stack traces are not returned in production.
        - [ ] 5.8 Tests (TDD recommended)
-          - Unit tests for `ExceptionHandlingMiddleware` mapping rules and logging (fast, deterministic).
+          - [x] Unit tests for `ExceptionHandlingMiddleware` mapping rules and logging (fast, deterministic).
-          - Integration tests using `WebApplicationFactory` to assert response shape, headers, and end-to-end logging behaviour.
+          - [ ] Integration tests using `WebApplicationFactory` to assert response shape, headers, and end-to-end logging behaviour.
-       - [ ] 5.9 Documentation
+       - [x] 5.9 Documentation
           - Update `docs/part1-plan.md` and README with examples of error responses, status codes, and headers.
+See `docs/error-handling.md` for canonical examples and rules.

 6. [ ] Request validation
    - Add DataAnnotation or FluentValidation rules and consistent validation error payloads.